The Schedule tab allows you to control when you would like your campaign to be sent.

 The retry period cannot be altered after send, as this information is sent to the push gateway at the time the campaign is launched.
 The setting is used by the push gateway to understand how long it should keep trying to reach offline devices.

-When a message is being placed in the inbox, on the schedule screen you can set how long that message will remain in the inbox.
+When a message is being placed in the inbox, on the Schedule tab you can set how long that message will remain in the inbox.
 Thus, this option is only available for inbox campaigns.

 You can set:

-- Don't remove: enabled by default.
+- Do not remove: enabled by default.
 Suitable when your goal is to persist a message in the inbox and have it naturally move down over time.

 - Remove on: a time and date at which the message will be removed from the inbox.
 This is great for content related to events that run at, or for a specific time for example a limited time offer that runs for a month.

-- Remove after: you can indicate the time after which you want the message to be removed, such as 7 days, 12 hours, etc. The right choice if your message is repeating or triggered and should only last for a certain amount of time, for example, a limited time offer triggered by entering a location.
+- Remove after: you can indicate the time after which you want the message to be removed, such as 7 days, 12 hours, etc. This is the right choice if your message is repeating or triggered and should only last for a certain amount of time, for example, a limited time offer triggered by entering a location.

 Updated 4 months ago